 Does an entrepreneur need an MBA?

-In 2017, with so many rapidly expanding business opportunities, many are wondering what exactly does it take to become an entrepreneur.
+With so many rapidly expanding business opportunities, many are wondering what exactly does it take to become an entrepreneur.
 While there are a multiplicity of opinions in regards to what education, skills or career background it takes to become an entrepreneur, the reality is that a good solid business education is probably the best way to prepare for your potential entrepreneurial ambitions.
 While some may disagree that undergoing a traditional business education isn’t necessary, many would agree that having an MBA would be highly advantageous.
 Here are a list of some pros and cons as to whether or not pursuing a MBA is advantageous if you are looking to start your own business.

 Education is always an advantage